 Charity Work Day

 Members gather to work together on charity quilt projects.
 You can bring your own charity project, or work on one provided by the Charity Committee.
 Often members help each other on various projects.
+Click here for information on our community service quilt projects.

 Each participant brings in baggies of six fabric pieces sized according to given guidelines.
 The fabric you bring in each baggie is all the same, then it is swapped out with fabric from other participants.
 You get your baggies back with all different fabrics in them the next month.
 It is important to use nice fabric, of quilt store quality.
 Label your baggies clearly, address labels work well.
 A theme or color is specified for each exchange.